Loading…

 Planning tip

-When to go, April to October for easiest access and clearest water.
+Best Time to Visit, April to October for easiest access and clearest water.

 Getting there, A short drive from Chikar, itself about 46 km from Muzaffarabad via Hattian Bala.